Frequently Asked Questions

 Can I classify on multiple classes?

-How do I get the loss of my graph?
+How do I get the loss of my model?

 Can I use a different loss function?

-Can I guide my fitting towards a different metric, such as the F1 score, recall, etc.?
+Can I fit using a different metric, such as the F1 score, recall, etc.?

-For the actual fitting process you wont be able to apply for example recall directly, since we are using gradient descent and recall has no gradient.
-You have two other options though.
+For the actual fitting process you won't be able to apply, for example, recall directly.
+We are using gradient descent and recall has no gradient.
+You have two other options though:

-to find a model that to a larger extend solves for these cases).
-Sample weights can be applied as an input (array of weights) to the fit function. - You can iterate through your top graphs (the
+1. You can apply sample_weights to your problem to put more weight on to specific instances.
+For the recall example putting more weight on "True" values would force the QLattice to find a model that to a larger extend solves for these cases.
+Sample weights can be applied as an input (array of weights) to the fit function.

 best.loss_value